bahodge/candlekeep-mysteries/adventures/soul_worth_breaking/Session 3.md

 We cast a bunch of spells and convince the chamberlain to give us a tour of the entire house.
 We loot the keys off of the Chamberlain.
 We end up killing the Chamberlain and burning his body.
 The body emits black smoke.

-We found a locket in the chest inside of a silver necklace (half locket).
+We found a locket in the chest inside of a silver necklace (half locket) shaped as a half heart.